 If you’re like me and you have pings and notifications and messages and emails and all kinds of crazy stuff, then it doesn’t necessarily work nearly as well.
-Because then, you have that the switching, the context switching cost, which is where you’re pulled off of a task, then you have to, it takes like on average 60 minutes to kind of recenter.
+Because then, you have that the switching, the context switching cost, which is where you’re pulled off of a task, then you have to, it takes like on average 60 minutes to kind of re-center.
 It’s at least double that for writing blog posts because writing blog posts is no fun.

 Another option is content creation or content curation, I should say.
-So with content curation, you’re using other blog posts as, or other content to inspire you.
+When you create content curation, you’re using other blog posts as, or other content to inspire you.
 And what we have found, I mean, look at Pinterest.
 Pinterest is nothing but content curation.
-It’s seventeen things you can do with two by fours.
+It’s seventeen things you can do with two-by-fours.
 And that one blog post has no original content.
-All it is is a summary of seventeen other blog posts that all have something about two by fours.
+All it is is a summary of seventeen other blog posts that all have something about two-by-fours.
 That’s all content curation is.
 It’s assembling other people’s content into a more useful blog post or a more useful piece of content.

 And that when done right, when done correctly, can bring a lot of traffic.
 I mean, some of those Pinterest articles, they get two, three, four thousand visitors a day, because they click it on Pinterest, “Oh, gee I have all kinds of two by fours in the garage.
 I wonder what I’m going to build today.
 Oh, here’s a blog.
 Here’s a post.”
 Blah, blah, blah.
 And then they pick something.
 “I’m going to build a step stool out of two by fours because this blog post had a really cute step stool and I clicked through, and here are the plans for it.”

 But at the end of the day, we’re refreshing this content.
 We’re repurposing it.
 I’ve been writing about digital business for 14 years now.
 There’s very little that I write new.
 I mean, I have a treasure trove of email copy that I just recycle.
-I rarely come up with new emails.
+Furthermore, I rarely come up with new emails.
 I usually recycle something that I sent four years ago.
 And that’s the beauty of repurposing content.
 Same with sales copy.
 When it’s our stuff, I’ve already written so many sales videos and done so many webinars, that I use a piece of software called Scrivener.
 And basically, it’s like a, it’s an author’s tool.
 You can save your scripts and you can save your email copy, and you can save whatever.
-Any text-based copy, you can save it into the Scrivener and then you can drag it around and drop it and it’s an author’s tool.
+Any text-based copy, you can save into the Scrivener and then you can drag it around and drop it and it’s an author’s tool.

-But earlier this year, I went and loaded up all of our old email copy.
+But earlier this year, I went and loaded up all of our old email copies.
 I loaded up a bunch of webinars.
 I loaded up sales copy that I wrote, that I’ve written a long, long time ago.
 And that is kind of, it’s just a rehash.
 I rarely come up with something from scratch now, because I just repurpose all the old stuff.
-So after you’ve been at it a while, you can repurpose your old stuff, or you can repurpose stuff that you find that you like, you can just rewrite it.
+After you’ve been at it a while, you can repurpose your old stuff, or you can repurpose stuff that you find that you like, you can just rewrite it.

-Or 100 ways to make chocolate chip cookies, whatever it might be, a list post of you just have links to a 100 different chocolate chip cookie recipes.
+Or 100 ways to make chocolate chip cookies, whatever it might be, a list post of you just have links to 100 different chocolate chip cookie recipes.
 So that’s a list post that is content curated.
 So, there are lots of different ways to cut it up, but just know, list posts are very, they go viral pretty easily when presented correctly.
 And they end up having a lot of traction and Google loves list posts, because people like to share them a lot because you can.
 It’s good, it’s like a treasure trove of information all in nice little bite-sized chunks.

-So with that, the 5 ways of creating content as simply and as quickly as possible, the winner for me is absolute video.
+With that, the 5 ways of creating content as simply and as quickly as possible, the winner for me is absolute video.
 If you are okay with creating video, if you don’t mind holding a mobile phone up in front of you, or you don’t mind setting up a little setup like this or doing a webcam with the Streamyard, which is how we’re recording this, if you don’t mind that stuff, it is the simplest and easiest and quickest way to create content that you can then work with in the future.